FixelAlgorithmsTeam/FixelCourses/InstallMicroMamba.md

 ## Create a Conda Environment

+Creating an environment requires a specification.
+One way to define a specification is using a [Conda Format YAML file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

+> ![NOTE]
+> Each course defines it own environment file.
+> For example the `AI Program 2024_12` has [AI Program 2024_12 `EnvConda.yml`](./AIProgram/2024_24/EnvConda.yml).

+> ![TIP]
-The `micromamba` command can replace `conda` in most commands.
+> The `micromamba` command can replace `conda` in most commands.
-Yet there are subtle differences as described in [Micromamba User Guide](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).
+> Yet there are subtle differences as described in [Micromamba User Guide](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

 For instance, to install a `conda` environment from file, use `micromamba create -f <PathToFile>`.
 See [Fixel Courses - Install Conda Environment](./InstallCondaEnv.md).
 Replace `conda` with `micromamba` with the note about the `create` case as above.

+## Activating Conda Environment

 ## Remarks